Getting Started with iOS SDK

 Integrate the Smaato iOS SDK

 To download the latest version of our iOS SDK, log in to your SPX account, go to the user menu (next to your email address) in the top right corner and select Integration Options.
-You can also download the SDKs from the Smaato website at https://www.smaato.com/resources/sdks/.
-For either option, please find the integration documentation below once you have downloaded the SDK.
+Please also find the integration documentation below once you have downloaded the SDK.
 Lastly, by using our SDK you must agree to the terms and conditions.

 Option 1: Using Cocoapods